 - Immediately secure the area (i.e. cordon off with rope, etc.) and keep people at least 15 feet away from the gauge until the situation is assessed and radiation levels are known.
 However, perform first aid for any injured people and remove them from the immediate area only when it is medically safe. - Notify the RRSO and the SRSO.
 The NRC must be notified of the incident within 24 hours.
 If the gauge was part of an event such as a fire or explosion, the NRC must be notified within 4 hours. - Inspect the gauge to determine the extent of the damage to the source(s), source housing, and shielding.
-Do not attempt to remove the gauge until a technician authorized in using a survey meter has completed a radiation survey and determined the source is shielded or the exposed rod is contained in a lead shielding pig. - If any heavy equipment is involved, immediately detain the equipment and the operator until it is determined there is no contamination present.

-Gauge users and other potentially contaminated individuals should not leave the scene until released by the RRSO, the SRSO, or the State of Alaska Department of Health and Social Services representative.
+Do not attempt to remove the gauge until a technician authorized in using a survey meter has completed a radiation survey and determined the source is shielded or the exposed rod is contained in a lead shielding pig. - If any heavy equipment is involved, immediately detain the equipment and the operator until it is determined there is no contamination present. - Gauge users and other potentially contaminated individuals should not leave the scene until released by the RRSO or the SRSO.